-For the year 2016/2017 the Pupil Premium had a value of £935.00 per eligible student.
+For the year 2021/2022 the Pupil Premium has a value of £935.00 per eligible pupil.
 There is also a provision of £300 for pupils who have a parent in the armed forces.
 Pupils who have been adopted or children who are looked after by the local authority there is a provision of £2345 per pupil.

 St Mary’s is a highly inclusive comprehensive school.
 The Pupil Premium allows us to give targeted individual additional support so that every pupil, however financially disadvantaged, is able to: